AnteDujic/data-representation-BigProject/README.md

 https://developer.roadgoat.com/#introduction

 This api requires the credentials (access and secret key) to make requests.
 They can be obtained by registering to the page.
 Keys obtained of the free registration are limited to a 1000 requests, which is deemed sufficient for this project.
 Keys are included in the AJAX calls in *indexOne.html*.
-Having keys publicly visible is not a recommendation but considering it's free and only used for demonstration perposes it is included in the code.
+Having keys publicly visible is not a recommendation but considering it's free and only used for demonstration purposes it is included in the code.

 ### HOW TO RUN THE PROJECT
 ***